asyncaneek/ruminotes/README.md

 # Introduction
-Project for delivering a mission document reader/editor to a browser for use in AIMS and C4.
+Project for practicing daily mindful by collecting thoughts and ruminating on ways of improving your life

 ## Getting Started